ChrisZZhong/chriszzhong.github.io/_posts/2023-04-15-Testing-in-Spring.md

 `@MockBean` is used to create and inject mocked instances.
 It is used in integration test. (controller layer)

+## doReturn - when vs when - thenReturn

+They both are used to mock the return value of a method.

+`when - thenReturn` will not check the return type of the method.
+Try to use `doReturn - when` instead.

 ## Other annotations

 - `@BeforeAll` and `@AfterAll` are used to run the method before and after all test methods.
 It is static method.